 In order to receive food benefits in North Carolina, you must meet the SNAP income guidelines.
 Generally, your income should be no more than 130 percent of the federal poverty line (FPL).
 In some cases, you can qualify if your household income reaches 200 percent of the FPL.
 When you file an application, state SNAP agents will determine which category you fall into.

-If your income limit is 130 percent of the FPL, you should not earn more than $1,316 per month in a single-person household in order to meet the food stamp income guidelines.
-For each additional person in your house, you can earn an additional $468 without exceeding the limit.
+If your gross income limit is 130 percent of the FPL, you should not earn more than $1,473 per month in a single-person household to meet the food stamp income guidelines.
+The income limit increases with each additional family member, so, for instance, your income cannot be more than $2,495 if there are three people in your household.

-If your income limit is 200 percent of the FPL, you cannot earn more than $2,024 per month in a single-person household in order to meet the SNAP income guidelines in 2019.
-For each additional person, you can earn up to an additional $720.
+If your income limit is 200 percent of the FPL, you cannot earn more than $2,266 per month in a single-person household in order to meet the SNAP income guidelines.
+Again, this threshold is higher in households with more qualifying members.
+For example, a monthly gross income of $3,840 is the limit for a household of three people.
+These amounts are subject to change annually.

 Other Important Food Stamps Qualifications in North Carolina